quananhle/OOP-and-Android-App-Development/Android-App-Developer/App/StockWatch/README.md

 * Clicking on a stock opens a browser displaying the Marketwatch webpage for that stock

 * ```Swipe-Refresh``` (pull-down) refreshes stock data.

+### Application Behavior Diagrams:

+#### 1) Main Activity

+* Each stock entry contains the Stock Symbol (i.e., AAPL), the company name (i.e., Apple Inc.), the Last Trade Price (135.72), the price change direction (▲for positivePrice Change Amount, ▼for negativePrice Change Amount), the Price Change Amount (0.38), and the Price Change Percentage (0.28%) in parentheses.

+      If the stock’s Price Change Amount is a positive value, then entire entry should use a green font.
+      If the Price Change Amount is a negative value, then entire entry should use a red font.

+* Long-Click on a Stock entry to delete (with delete confirmation)

+* Clicking on a Stock entry opens a web browser to the Marketwatch website site for the selected stock

 <br>
 <br>